 The tunnel is 2.5 miles long, is only wide enough for one way traffic, and has railroad tracks running down the middle.
 Since it is a one lane tunnel, motor vehicle traffic and train traffic in each direction is coordinated.
 In the summer, the tunnel opens to motor vehicle traffic heading towards Whittier at the bottom of the hour and it opens to motor vehicle traffic departing Whittier at the top of the hour.

-The roundtrip toll starts at $13 for passenger vehicles that are not pulling trailers.
 Check the Anton Anderson Memorial Tunnel website for more details on operating hours, tolls for various vehicle types and trailers, size restrictions, etc.

 The main harbor area of Whittier is just a little more than a mile beyond the tunnel.